pranshugaba/hugo-website/content/subscribe/index.md

 ### Tags

+You can browse pages on my website by [tags]({{< ref "/tags" >}}).
-To subscribe to a specific tag, append `/index.xml` to the URL of the tag page to get the URL for the corresponding feed.
+If you are interested in a particular tag and would like to subsribe to it, append `/index.xml` to the URL of the tag page to get the URL for the corresponding feed.

 For example, say you would like to follow the `haiku` tag.
 It is available at